Chapter 0: Halo World

 The

-trait has two associated types:Config
+Circuit<F>trait has two associated types:ConfigandFloorPlanner.

 The floor planner is not that important, but we will touch on it in the next chapter. -